bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 :--- |
-https://…./$FindCandidates | Searching for Patients that match the search criteria https://…./$GetDemographics | Searching for a single Patient https://…./$GetDemographics.withEligibility | Searching for a single Patient and asking the Client Registry to also return the British Columbia medical insurance eligibility for this Patient
+https://…./$FindCandidates | Searching for Patients that match the search criteria https://…./$GetDemographics | Searching for a single Patient {:.grid}
-{:.grid}

 Find Candidates may return zero or more candidates, while Get Demographics is designed to return zero or a single matching Patient.
 These searches are expected to provide the required information to confirm a person's identify.